 If you crave non-food items: you may have pica.

 Have you ever craved strange items like chalk?
 Or maybe even wanted nothing more than to chew ice?
-This isn’t abnormal, but it could point to an extreme iron-deficiency called pica, according to Wineke.
-This can happen when you aren’t eating enough iron-rich foods, like leafy greens and meat, if you are newly vegetarian and haven’t mastered your protein levels, or if you are a woman who has super-heavy menstrual cycles.
+This is not abnormal, but it could point to an extreme iron-deficiency called pica, according to Wineke.
+This can happen when you are not eating enough iron-rich foods, like leafy greens and meat, if you are newly vegetarian and have not mastered your protein levels, or if you are a woman who has super-heavy menstrual cycles.
 In some extreme situations, pica can also be an indicator of an eating disorder.
 If you are suffering from this, you may also have an upset stomach or in the worst cases, bloody stool.
 “If you find yourself craving any of these, it is advised to see your health-care practitioner to get further testing and determine the root cause of your cravings,” says Wineke.

 If you crave coffee: you may need more sulfur or iron.

 Here is the deal: craving coffee or tea does not necessarily mean you have a sulfur or iron deficiency, according to Rissetto.
 Because many people work this pick-me-up beverage into their morning routine, it could just indicate you are used to the caffeine fix that they provide.
 But are you constantly reaching for cup after cup?
 That is when it could indicate a lack of nutrients.
 She suggests eating more greens like kale and spinach, and considering pairing them with vitamin C, since that helps your body absorb nutrients easier.
 A good switch may be a mid-afternoon snack of spinach, hard-boiled egg and orange slices, instead of that iced latte you are used to.